engr101staff/engr101matlab/_sources/algorithms/main.rst

   :width: 560
   :align: center

-|
+.. admonition:: Video Recap

   There are many common **algorithms** written for common computational problems - when we encounter one of those common problems, we don't need to re-invent the wheel!
 We can use an existing algorithm.
 Because the problems that we will face in many engineering problems involve big datasets and complex calculations, we care about how **efficient** our program is (how long it takes to run).
 Choosing an appropriate algorithm can make a program more efficient, as can choosing the appropriate **data structure** (a way to organize and store data).

 Learning the basics of algorithms and data structures will be useful to you as you write your own computer programs as an engineer!
 This chapter will also give you a sneak peek of the material covered by more advanced computer science classes (like EECS 280 and EECS 281).